rperezretana/BusStopDashBoard/README.md

  - Press Open in IIS Express.
 An instance of the application will open in the browser.

 2) Run on deployed version.

-   In case of any inconvenience of not haginv VS installed ( it take hours to do so), I deployed a version for quick access here:       http://busstopdashboardrolando.azurewebsites.net/views/index.html
+   In case of any inconvenience of not hagin VS2019 installed ( it take hours to do so), I deployed a version for quick access here:       http://busstopdashboardrolando.azurewebsites.net/views/index.html

 # Some Explanation: